Dr Lucy Jocelyn Burnett (General Doctor, Colston Bassett 1927-1935):

 - Women in Medicine, a context.

-Anecdotes & Newspaper clippings:
+Anecdotes & Newspaper clippings (the Colston years):

 In addition to the articles transcribed (below) there are several more available in newspaper archives describing Dr Burnett’s activities as President of the Cropwell Bishop WI and others referencing her work as a doctor.
 Interestingly, most of these refer to Dr Burnett as a male doctor* but, as they also place Dr Burnett in Colston Bassett, it seems most likely that this is down to lazy editing with a nod to how unusual it was, at this time, for a general doctor in a rural practice to be female.